Gary house fire leaves 2 dead, including 6-year-old girl

 GARY, Ind.
 (WLS) -- Two people, including a six-year-old girl, have died after a house fire in Gary Tuesday morning, fire officials said.

-The fire broke out in the 500-block of Maryland Street at about 4:30 a.m., acting Deputy Fire Chief Mark Everett said.
+The fire broke out in the 500-block of Maryland Street at about 4:45 a.m. and firefighters already on call elsewhere rushed to the scene.

-Firefighters encountered heavy fire and smoke on arrival and a woman who escaped from the fire told them that there were two people still inside.
+"When companies arrived they had heavy fire in the front of the house," said Gary Fire Chief Sean O'Donnell.
+"Companies went in through the back door with one male deceased in the back, a 21-year-old male.
+As they were making their search through the house they found a 6-year-old child.
+A little girl.
+The child was brought out and life-saving measures were taken."

-Firefighters made entry and attempted to rescue the girl, but she succumbed from her injuries, fire officials said.
-A 21-year-old man also died from smoke inhalation, officials said.
+Despite their best efforts however, the little girl died.
+Neighbors said she was the grandchild of the woman who lived in the house, along with her autistic son.
+She has been airlifted to a Chicago hospital and remains in critical condition.

 Gary house fire leaves 2 dead, including 6-year-old girl